 Matt Ater: As Vice President of Corporate Business Development at Vispero, Matt works to assist customers in ensuring all products are accessible by people with disabilities.
 Matt is on the CTA Foundation which looks at the latest technology trends and how they impact people with disabilities and people who are aging.

 Elif M. Gokcigdem: Founder of Empathy-Building Through Museums Initiative.
-Author of Designing for Empathy (forthcoming 2019), and Fostering Empathy Through Museums (2016).
-Art historian, museums thought leader and cross-industries innovator committed to fostering empathy through informal learning platforms to inspire positive behavior change, caring mindsets, and compassionate worldviews that value all of humanity and the planet.
-Leading the first Summit on “Fostering Universal Ethics and Compassion Through Museums” with His Holiness the 14th Dalai Lama (October 2019).
+Author of Designing for Empathy (2019), and Fostering Empathy Through Museums (2016).
+Curator of the first Summit on “Fostering Universal Ethics and Compassion Through Museums” with His Holiness the 14th Dalai Lama in India (2018).
+Historian of Islamic art, museums thought leader, and cross-industries innovator committed to fostering empathy through informal learning platforms to inspire caring mindsets and compassionate worldviews that value all of humanity and the planet.

 Chris Butler: Over 18 years of product and business development experience at companies like Microsoft, KAYAK, and Waze.
 At Philosophie, he created techniques like Good Strategy Canvas, Empathy Mapping for the Machine, and Confusion Mapping to create cross-team alignment while building AI products.